xfortisfye/GCCF/07-lab.md

 ### Explore the network interface details
 Explore the network interface details of vm-appliance within the Cloud Console and within the VM's terminal.

-1. In the Cloud Console, navigate to Navigation menu (mainmenu.png) > Compute Engine > VM instances.
+1. In the Cloud Console, navigate to Navigation Menu > Compute Engine > VM instances.
 2. Click nic0 within the Internal IP address of vm-appliance to open the Network interface details page.
 3. Verify that nic0 is attached to privatesubnet-us, is assigned an internal IP address within that subnet (172.16.0.0/24), and has applicable firewall rules.
 4. Click nic0 and select nic1.